You may wish to see a page on the history and public monuments of Todi first.

 The Cathedral of Todi was built on one of the highest points of the hill, most likely above the foundations of a Roman building.
 It took two centuries (XIIth-XIVth) to complete the building which stands at the top of a high staircase as if it were an ancient temple.

-The decoration is based on the use of white and pink stones: the latter ones came from Mt.
-Subasio near Assisi and they characterized most of the architecture of the region.
+The decoration is based on the use of white and pink stones: the latter ones came from Monte Subasio near Assisi and they characterized most of the architecture of the region, e.g. at Foligno.
 The fašade was modified in the XVIth century with a new rose window.
-Apparently its design follows medieval patterns, but when it is compared with an older rose window it shows a more elaborate and elegant design (see for a comparison Assisi Cathedral rose window).
+Apparently its design follows medieval patterns, but when it is compared with an older rose window it shows a more elaborate design (see for a comparison that of the Cathedral of Assisi).

-The fine portal is a XVth century work which, similarly to the rose window of the Cathedral, follows a medieval pattern, but shows already the harmony of the Renaissance.
+The fine portal is a XVth century work which, similarly to the rose window of the Cathedral, follows a medieval pattern, but shows already the features of the Renaissance.

 Views: (left) northwards from Borgo Nuovo; (right) towards Tempio del Crocifisso